jericirenej/batch-rename/README.md

 # batchRename
-**A lean Node.js script for batch file renaming based on number sequencing, date properties, or regex patterns with rollback support.**
+**A lean, no nonsense Node.js utility for batch file renaming with rollback support.**

 <br>

-## New features
+## Main features
+- **A variety of transform operations:** Search and replace variants, numeric and date transforms, truncate, add text and format transforms.
+- **Flexible operation:** You can target files (default), directories, or both.
+Transforms can be directed at base names only (default), just extensions, or the whole name.
+Some transformations (in particular `addText, truncate, and format`) may be combined to produce a compound effect.
+- **Lightweight:** Compiled script comes in at just over 61 KB.
+- **Results preview:** All transform operation run in `dryRun` mode by default so they can be previewed and executed only upon explicit confirmation.
+  - The `cleanRollbackFile` utility option is a current exception: it will run immediately, without confirm prompt.
-- **Multi level rollback** is now implemented.
-Each rollback file now stores a history of all the transforms performed.
-This means you can perform multiple transformation on existing / newly added files, then restore back to previous file names by discrete levels.
+- **Multi level rollback:** By default, each transform operation will create or update a rollback file in the target directory with a history of all transforms.
+This means multiple transforms on existing / newly added files can be made and rolled back.
-  - Just add the number of rollbacks you wish to perform next to the `restore` flag.
-Or omit the argument to roll back to the beginning!
-  - Implementing the rollback feature meant a complete rewrite of the rollback logic.
-However, previous (legacy) rollback files are still supported and will be converted to the current format automatically.
-  - **Handling of failed restores**: If a restore operation fails on write (for example, because the file is locked by the OS), the failed restore files will be re-added to the rollback file as the most recent transformation so that the changes are not discarded.
+  - The rollback logic also gracefully handles failed restore operations (for example, because of file locks), by re-adding them to the rollback file as the most recent transformation available for restore.
-- **Convert and restore operations run in dryRun by default** so that changes can be previewed and executed via explicit confirmation.
-  - The `cleanRollbackFile` is an exception currently: it will run immediately, without confirm prompt.
-- **Ability to skip writing rollback file** on transform operations: by using the `skipRollback` option.
-- **Ensure alphabetical sorting of read files and directories**: Ascending alphabetical sorting.
-Directories placed before files.
-- **Omit** transform added to complement the already existing `keep` transform.
-- Various bug fixes.
-Test improvements, mock files consolidation.
+- **Safety features:** In addition to the built-in rollback functionality, the script also strives to prevent duplicate transforms that would result in file overwrites from happening.

 ## How to run
+**Preferred*:* - Download the production version of the script in the [Releases subpage](https://github.com/jericirenej/batch-rename/releases).
+Then run `node /path-to-your-file/batchRename.mjs` with the appropriate option.
 Clone the repo, then run `npm install`.
-Afterwards, the script can be used in one of the following ways:
-- Inside the project folder:
-  - Run `npm run dev` to transpile TypeScript to JavaScript
+Afterwards, you can either:
-  - Run `node dist/index.js` with appropriate options.
+- Run the script inside the project folder by executing `npm run compile` and `node dist/index.js` with appropriate options.
+Alternatively, you can also transpile the code directly via `npx ts-node src/index.ts`.
-- As a standalone script:
-  - Run `npm run build` or `npx webpack` which will bundle the application into a single standalone bundle in the `prod` folder, called `batchRename.mjs`
+- As a standalone script: Execute `npm run build` or `npx webpack` which will bundle the application into a single standalone bundle in the `prod` folder, called `batchRename.mjs`

 ## Examples | Quick start
 Rename files using a search and replace algorithm.
 Target folder set explicitly.